Washington Heights, Manhattan: 1980s crime and drug crisis

-The Trans-Manhattan Expressway, one of several highway connections that made Washington Heights a hotspot for the cocaine trade in the 1980s.

 In the 1980s and early 1990s, Washington Heights was severely affected by the crack-cocaine epidemic, as was the rest of New York City.
 Washington Heights had become one of the largest drug distribution centers in the Northeastern United States, bringing a negative reputation to Dominican Americans as a group.
 Then-U.S. Attorney Rudy Giuliani and Senator Alphonse D'Amato chose the corner of 160th Street and Broadway for their widely publicized undercover crack purchase, and in 1989, The New York Times called the neighborhood "the crack capital of America".
 By 1990, crack's impact on crime was evident: 103 murders were committed in the 34th Precinct that year, along with 1,130 felony assaults, 1,919 robberies, and 2,647 burglaries.

+The Trans-Manhattan Expressway, one of several highway connections that made Washington Heights a hotspot for the cocaine trade in the 1980s.

 The causes behind the severity of the crisis for Washington Heights, however, were more intricate.
-One was the neighborhood's location: The George Washington Bridge and its numerous highway connections made for easy access from the New Jersey suburbs.
-Another contributing factor was that, as Dominican dealers such as Santiago Luis Polanco Rodríguez brought the group higher status in cocaine operations, the heavily Dominican Washington Heights became increasingly important as a strategic location.
+One was the neighborhood's location: the George Washington Bridge and its numerous highway connections made for easy access from the New Jersey suburbs.
+Another contributing factor was that, as Dominican drug dealers such as Santiago Luis Polanco Rodríguez brought the group higher status in cocaine operations, the heavily Dominican Washington Heights became increasingly important as a strategic location.
 Washington Heights also had a high level of unemployment and poverty in the 1980s and 1990s, providing ample economic motivation for young people to enter the drug trade.

-The effects of the crack trade extended beyond physical danger to a breakdown in trust and widespread fear provoked by violence in public places as well as murders of people uninvolved in the drug business.
+The effects of the crack trade extended beyond physical danger to a breakdown in trust and widespread fear provoked by violence in public places, as well as murders of people uninvolved in the drug business.
 It was common for police and detectives to note unresponsiveness from residents during murder inquiries.
-Overall distrust of the police may have stemmed from the perception of corruption, which was alleged numerous times concerning the 34th Precinct overlooking drug crimes for bribes.
+Overall distrust of the police may have stemmed from the perception of corruption, which was alleged numerous times concerning the 34th Precinct overlooking drug crimes in return for bribes.

-Tensions between residents and the NYPD came to a head on July 4, 1992, when José "Kiko" Garcia was shot by 34th Precinct Officer Michael O'Keefe on the corner of 162nd Street and Saint Nicholas Avenue.
+Tensions between residents and the New York Police Department (NYPD) came to a head on July 4, 1992, when José "Kiko" Garcia was shot by 34th Precinct Officer Michael O'Keefe on the corner of 162nd Street and Saint Nicholas Avenue.
 Although evidence later supported that the killing was a reaction to violence initiated by Garcia, many residents quickly suspected wanton police brutality.
 The suspicion was not unfounded, as O'Keefe already had several civilian complaints of unnecessary aggression in arrests.
 What began as a peaceful demonstration for Garcia's death turned into a violent riot, causing multiple fires, 15 injuries, and one death.
-Then-mayor David Dinkins, who had met with the Garcia family following the killing, pleaded for an end to the rioting: "You do not build a better city by destroying it. ...
+Then-mayor David Dinkins, who had met with the Garcia family following the killing, pleaded for an end to the rioting: "You do not build a better city by destroying it....
 There is much anger in the community about the death of Jose Garcia and other incidents.
 But you do not obtain justice by being unjust to others."